DataDog/documentation/content/en/agent/docker/log.md

 The first step is to install the Agent (whether the containerized version or directly on the host) and to enable log collection for all containers.

-**A few things to note prior to choosing an installation type**:
+**Notes:**

 - The containerized Agent uses Docker socket to retrieve logs from the container's `stdout`/`stderr`.
 Container and orchestrator metadata are automatically added as tags to your logs thanks to [Autodiscovery][1].
-This requires no additional configuration as Docker socket is a part of the installation below.
+The containerized Agent requires no additional configuration as Docker socket is a part of the container installation below.

-- The Datadog Agent can also [collect logs and forward them to Datadog from files][2] with volume mounts if you are required to use the Agent on your host.
+- The Agent host installation permits [log collection from files on the host][2] or from container `stdout/stderr`.
+This installation method requires **additional configuration**, as detailed below.

 {{< tabs >}}
 {{% tab "Container Installation" %}}

+The containerized Agent uses Docker socket to retrieve logs from the container's `stdout`/`stderr`.
+Container and orchestrator metadata are automatically added as tags to your logs thanks to [Autodiscovery][1].
+This requires no additional configuration as Docker socket is a part of the installation below.

 To run a [Docker container][1] that embeds the Datadog Agent to monitor your host, use the following command: